Alimony Attorney in Louisville, Kentucky

 Modifying a Spousal Maintenance Award

 The court does allow for a spousal maintenance award to be modified in some situations, although the standard for modification is high.
-Indeed, as found in Section 403.250 of Kentucky Code, the provisions of a maintenance order may only be modified upon “showing a change of circumstances so substantial and continuing as to make the terms [of an existing award] unconscionable.”
+As found in Section 403.250 of Kentucky Code, the provisions of a maintenance order may only be modified upon “showing a change of circumstances so substantial and continuing as to make the terms [of an existing award] unconscionable.”
 This means that a slight change in circumstances may not warrant a modification, but a major change–such as a severe financial event (like a loss of all one’s assets), an accident that renders a party disabled and unable to continue working, etc. might.
 If you want to modify an existing spousal maintenance award, working with an experienced attorney is highly recommended.

 Does Marital Misconduct Affect Spousal Maintenance?